Beaver Island Conservancy worked with community partners to ensure the conservation and permanent protection of 1631 feet of Lake Michigan shoreline!

 Beaver Island Conservancy

-DONATIONS ARE PROCESSED ON OUR BEHALF BY MICHIGAN ENVIRONMENTAL COUNCIL (EIN 38-2517980)
+DONATIONS ARE PROCESSED ON OUR BEHALF BY MICHIGAN ENVIRONMENTAL COUNCIL, A 501c3 ORGANIZATION (EIN 38-2517980)

 YOUR DONATIONS ARE TAX DEDUCTIBLE